rhysmeister/mmo/README.md

             ./mm --step_down rs0

-            (Output is the same as --repl flag).
+            Output is the same as --repl flag with the addition of a line showing the PRIMARY transition.

         Instruct the primary of the given replicaset to step down and nominate a secondary to take over the role.
 Note this is not guaranteed but should work in most circumstances.
 If your cluster has significant replication lag then this request may not be honoured.